-September 28, 2025
+June [ ], 2001

-[Enron North America Corporation]
+Enron North America Corporation

-___________________________
+1400 Smith Street

-___________________________
+Houston, TX 77002

-Attention: __________________
+Attention: Mr. Ben F. Jacoby

 Re: Midway Energy Center

-Gentlemen:
+Dear Mr. Jacoby:

-In accordance with the discussions between representatives of TECO Power Services Corporation (“TPS”) and [Enron North America Corporation] (“Enron”) (individually a “Party” and collectively the “Parties”), this Letter of Intent (“LOI”) sets forth the current understanding of the Parties with respect to the proposal to negotiate toward entering into definitive agreements for a transaction (the “Transaction”) wherein TPS would purchase certain assets from Enron relating to the development of a power generation facility to be located in St. Lucie County, Florida (the “Project”) and enter into a tolling arrangement with Enron to purchase the output from the Project.
+In accordance with the discussions between representatives of TECO Power Services Corporation (“TPS”) and [Enron North America Corporation] (“ENA”) (individually a “Party” and collectively the “Parties”), this Letter of Intent (“LOI”) sets forth the current understanding of the Parties with respect to the proposal to negotiate toward entering into definitive agreements for a transaction (the “Transaction”) wherein TPS would purchase certain interests from ENA relating to the development of an approximate 360 MW simple cycle power generation facility to be located in St. Lucie County, Florida (the “Project”) and enter into a tolling arrangement with ENA to purchase the output from the Project.
 The Transaction would be structured in accordance with the general terms and conditions set forth below and in the summary of proposed terms contained in Exhibit A which is attached hereto and made a part hereof.

-Upon acceptance and execution by Enron of this LOI, the provisions contained in Part II of this LOI (the “Binding Provisions”) will become final and binding upon the Parties, and the Parties will enter into negotiations toward the consummation of the Transaction.
+Upon acceptance and execution by ENA of this LOI, the provisions contained in Part II of this LOI (the “Binding Provisions”) will become final and binding upon the Parties, and the Parties will enter into negotiations toward the consummation of the Transaction.
 The Parties understand and agree that the provisions of Part I of this LOI and the proposed terms summarized in Exhibit A are not intended to be and will not become legally binding on the Parties until the execution by the Parties of, and then only to the extent reflected in, mutually acceptable agreements setting forth all of the terms and conditions of the Transaction (the “Definitive Agreements”).
 The Parties further understand and agree that the consummation of the Transaction and the execution of the Definitive Agreements is expressly conditioned upon the receipt of proper management and board approval from the respective board of directors of the Parties and their parent companies, if any.

 PART I

 Transaction.
-Pursuant to the Transaction, TPS would purchase all of Enron’s development assets (the “Development Assets”) relating to the Project, including without
+Pursuant to the Transaction, TPS would purchase all of ENA’s interests relating to the Project, currently held by ENA’s affiliate, Midway Energy Center, L.L.C. (“MEC”).
+MEC holds certain development and land rights (“Development Assets”), including without

-limitation: land option(s) for site property, preliminary layout and design documents, Transmission Interconnection Agreement with Florida Power & Light, Inc., water use permit, PSD permit, environmental resource permit, air permit, all site assessment reports and documents and FGT Natural Gas Interconnection Agreement.
-The complete list of Development Assets and the purchase price would be finalized during the Negotiation Period (as defined below).
+limitation: land option(s) for site property, preliminary layout and design documents, requests for interconnection with Florida Power & Light (“FPL”), Inc. and Florida Gas Transmission, water use permit application, PSD permit, environmental resource permit application, air permit, all site assessment reports and documents.
+The complete list of Development Assets would be provided during the Negotiation Period (as defined below).
+For indicative purposes, the offer price for ENA’s member interest in MEC is $8 million.

-The Parties contemplate that after purchasing the Development Assets, TPS would develop, construct and operate the Project with an anticipated commercial operation date of June 1, 2002.
+The Parties contemplate that after purchasing the member interest in MEC, TPS would develop, construct and operate the Project with an anticipated commercial operation date of June 1, 2002.
 The power generation facility in the Project would consist of two or three GE 7FA combustion turbines supplied by TPS and operating in simple cycle fired on natural gas with No. 2 fuel oil as a backup fuel.
 TPS would design the power generation facility to allow for future conversion to combined cycle operation.

-As a part of the Transaction, Enron would enter into a tolling agreement with TPS to provide Natural Gas to, and purchase all of the output from, the Project.
+As a part of the Transaction, ENA would enter into a tolling agreement with TPS to provide Natural Gas to, and purchase all of the output from, the Project.
 The tolling agreement would be negotiated during the Negotiation Period.